robcarver17/skipperman/docs/import_registration_data_help.md

 ***
 ***

 - If this isn't actually a new cadet: you will probably see buttons to select an existing cadet.
 Click on the appropriate cadet.
-If you can't se the cadet you want, click on 'See all cadets'. **It's really important that you don't add duplicate cadets to the Skipperman data**
+If you can't see the cadet you want, click on `See all cadets`. **It's really important that you don't add duplicate cadets to the Skipperman data**
 - If this is a new cadet: check the name and date of birth, and membership status.
 For racing events you won't usually have the date of birth - if they are a visitor don't worry about including this.
 If they are a member that is new to Skipperman, you can [edit the date of birth later](view_and_edit_individual_cadet_help.md).
 For membership status unless you are sure they are (or are not) a member, put 'unconfirmed'.
-Membership can be confirmed by importing a list of members exported from WA (Main menu/Sailors/ [import a list of club members](import_membership_list_help)).
+Membership can be confirmed by [importing a list of club members exported from WA](import_membership_list_help)).
 It is possible to edit the cadet details, and these can also be updated by importing a list of club members from Wild Apricot, so don't worry too much if these aren't precisely right.
 - If this is a test entry and not a real cadet: click the "Skip: this is a test entry" button.

 More help with identifying cadets [here](identify_cadets_at_event_help.md)